Last Updated on December 12, 2022

 Visa Fee for U.S. Citizens: $200 (valid for 5 years)

 Kenya is a popular safari destination.
 Visas may be obtained in advance, although airport visas are also available for U.S. citizens (the fee is the same for both).
-Travelers who opt to obtain an airport visa should expect delays upon arrival.
+Travelers who opt to obtain an airport visa should also expect delays upon arrival.
 Evidence of yellow fever immunization may also be requested, and some travelers have been turned around at immigration for not having sufficient proof of immunization.

 Additional information: Embassy of Kenya; U.S. Department of State